 An overview of Fintech in Ghana

-As noted earlier, FinTech goes beyond the payment systems and services that the customer directly interacts with.
-However, since modern banking could not have existed in the first place without back end technologies, we’ll ‘ignore’ that and direct the focus of this article toward customer-oriented services — even looking at firms operating from outside the traditional finance sector.
+As noted earlier, FinTech goes beyond the payment systems and services with which the customer directly interacts.
+However, since modern banking could not have existed in the first place without back-end technologies, we’ll ‘ignore’ that and direct the focus of this article toward customer-oriented services — even looking at firms operating from outside the traditional finance sector.

 E-zwich Smart Card

 In April 2008, ten years after the Sika Card, the government of Ghana under President John Agyekum Kuffour launched the E-zwich smart card — as a national smart payment system.
-The interoperability of the e-zwich system offered banks, savings and loans companies, as well as other deposit taking institutions a platform within which to operate.
+The interoperability of the e-zwich system offered banks, savings and loans companies, and other deposit-taking institutions a platform to operate.

 As noted earlier, FinTech is not to be limited to payment platforms and systems only.
 For example, requesting and receiving a bank statement on your desktop computer or mobile device is possible due to fintech.
-Today, it is quite common for banks to have mobile apps with which customers can make checks and enquiries as well as find out information on products relating to their bank accounts.
+Today, it is common for banks to have mobile apps with which customers can make checks and enquiries and find out information on products relating to their bank accounts.

 Mobile Money and Other Mobile e-Wallets

-As of the end of December 2018, the number of Mobile Money accounts was 32 million, representing a 17.43 per cent jump from 23.9 million registered accounts in 2017, although only 13 million accounts were active as at December 2018.
+As of December 2018, the number of Mobile Money accounts was 32 million, representing a 17.43 per cent jump from 23.9 million registered accounts in 2017.
+However, only 13 million accounts were active as of December 2018.

-MTN’s Mobile Money proved to be so successful with people that the years that followed saw the other telecom operators — Airtel (Airtel Money) and Tigo (Tigo Cash) securing a foothold within that space for themselves.
+MTN’s Mobile Money proved so successful with people that the years followed saw the other telecom operators — Airtel (Airtel Money) and Tigo (Tigo Cash) securing a foothold within that space for themselves.
 The two have since merged to form AirtelTigo.
-The last to join their ranks was Vodafone, who in 2015 launched the M-Pesa service in Ghana — under the Vodafone Cash brand name.
+The last to join their ranks as Vodafone, who in 2015 launched the M-Pesa service in Ghana — under the Vodafone Cash brand name.

 The e-wallets did not become successful without challenges, however.
-The telcos had to bear the cost of developing the infrastructure as well as awareness and expansion drives.
+The telcos had to bear the cost of developing the infrastructure, awareness, and expansion drives.
 But the challenges notwithstanding, mobile e-wallets have established themselves as major players in the present and future of Ghana’s financial services industry.

 In May of 2018, the mobile money interoperability system was launched.
-At its full implementation, the service made it easier to transfer funds between mobile wallets within and across networks.
-That aside, it allows movement of funds between ones bank account and mobile e-wallet; giving the user 24/7 access.
+At its full implementation, the service made transferring funds between mobile wallets within and across networks easier.
+That aside, it allows the movement of funds between one’s bank account and mobile e-wallet, giving the user 24/7 access.

-Prior to the introduction of the mobile money interoperability system, there was MOVE; the USSD based platform (*718#) that allowed users to send money as well as pay bills directly from their mobile wallet.
+Before the introduction of the mobile money interoperability system, there was MOVE, the USSD-based platform (*718#) that allowed users to send money and pay bills directly from their mobile wallets.

 Other Payment Platforms

-Aside the banks and telcos that are impacting the financial sector with innovative services, there are a number of indigenous firms whose main focus is on providing value through innovative financial technology.
-In the next few paragraphs, we’ll get to know about these firms and what unique feature sets each apart from others in the category.
+Aside from the banks and telcos impacting the financial sector with innovative services, there are several indigenous firms whose main focus is on providing value through innovative financial technology.
+In the next few paragraphs, we’ll learn about these firms and what unique feature sets each apart from others in the category.

 expressPay is that one payment gateway provider that does it all.
-From payments for subscription TV services (DSTv, GoTv, etc), to buying airtime from all the telcos in the country, and paying school fees; as well as booking hotel rooms — expressPay does it all in real time.
+From paying for subscription TV services (DSTv, GoTv, etc.) to buying airtime from all the telcos in the country, paying school fees, and booking hotel rooms — expressPay does it all in real-time.

 Slydepay makes it easy for you to pay for services rendered by making deposits into the receiver’s mobile money account.
-Also, you can pay school fees and utility bills and make contributions toward organisational funds or dues — all through this platform.
+Also, through this platform, you can pay school fees and utility bills and contribute toward organisational funds or dues.